MoamenAlaa0/Latest-SEC-Documents/README.md

-## SEC Filings tables web scraping
+## SEC Filings Tables Web Scraping
 This was a freelancing job on upwork that I have done :hugs: